-- i) Proposed to introduce Hormonic controllers and power factor controllers for the paper machines to reduce power consumption. - ii) To replace in a phased manner inefficient motors with new energy efficient motors. - iii) Replacement of old pumps with energy efficient pumps for stock preparation section. - iv) Revamping of Insulation of steam lines resulting in efficiency in steam consumption. - v) Proposed to replace Line shaft drive of PM4 to VFD Drive during 2013-14.
+- i) Proposed to introduce Hormonic controllers and power factor controllers for the paper machines to reduce power consumption. - ii) To replace in a phased manner inefficient motors with new energy efficient motors. - iii) Replacement of old pumps with energy efficient pumps for stock preparation section. - iv) Revamping of Insulation of steam lines resulting in efficiency in steam consumption. - v) Proposed to replace couch roll drive & size press drive of PM4 to VFD - vi) Boiler (25tph) feed pump VFD planned to be installed